GENERAL PRODUCT SECURITY

 Security Operations & Incident Managers are responsible for overseeing investigation and resolution of security and privacy incidents with support from other functions.
 An escalation and communication plan to notify Privacy, Legal or Executive Management in the event of a security incident has been established.

-Clients are notified within 24 hours in the event of a confirmed breach and 48 hours for a suspected breach.
+Clients shall be notified without undue delay and as soon as reasonably possible in the event of a confirmed breach or a suspected breach.